<>

 Sometimes, you can do all the right things, but the weight on the scales won't change.
 That's because so much of your weight is determined by genetics [7].

 For women with biological weight influences, exercising and diets won't always lead to weight loss.
-Juniper's Weight Loss Reset Programme takes a different approach, by resetting your metabolism for long-term weight loss.
+Juniper's Weight Reset Programme takes a different approach, by resetting your metabolism for long-term weight loss.

 The programme combines proven medication, health coaching and ongoing support to help you lose weight and keep it off.
 We prescribe a GLP-1 medication called Wegovy, which contains the active ingredient semaglutide.